 Golf.com’s profile of Farmingbury Hills had this to say:

 “This scenic course features a beautiful view of Apple Valley.
 There are mature trees lining all the fairways and the surrounding area.
 There are even some apple trees on the grounds.
 The terrain is hilly, so expect many uneven lies in the fairways.
 Additionally, the small greens are well manicured and fast.
 There are additional tees that can be used when playing an eighteen hole round.”

 Come enjoy Farmingbury Hills soon.
 All are welcome!

 Wolcott, CT 06716

-The Town of Wolcott will be building a dog park next to Peterson Park.
-There are approximately 1500 licensed dogs in town and clearly a need for a safe area for our dogs to exercise and socialize.The park will feature two play area’s.
+The Town of Wolcott built a dog park next to Peterson Park.
+There are approximately 1500 licensed dogs in town and clearly a need for a safe area for our dogs to exercise and socialize.The park features two play areas.
 A smaller play area for smaller or timid dogs.
 A larger play area where any size dog is allowed.
-Both play area’s will have a double gate entry to ensure safety for you and your pet.
+Both play area’s have a double gate entry to ensure safety for you and your pet.
 Some benefits of a dog park are: